lmullen/lincolnmullen.com/source/_posts/2014-05-21-map-projections-and-the-historical-imagination.markdown

 perspective of West Africa, or a map that literally [faces east from Indian country][].
-As is often the case when I read Schulten's work, the historical maps she studies provide a useful suggestion for historians should be imagining their own maps.
+As is often the case when I read Schulten's work, the historical maps she studies provide a useful suggestion for how historians could make their own maps to imagine the past.

 {% figure harrison/facing-east png "Looking east over the Chesapeake." %}